Buying a New Guitar (How to buy a guitar you love!)

 Make certain you’re clear about the warranty before you complete your purchase.
 Also, inquire about the way the guitar is set up.
 Most people assume when they’re buying a guitar that it will come with a good factory setup.
 But that’s not always true.
 I’ve known people to be dissatisfied with the playability of their guitar for years before realizing that a simple adjustment would make it far easier and more fun to play!
 If there’s any doubt, it’s a good idea to talk to the guitar tech.
 It won’t take a lot of time and it’s worth doing.
 And make sure you have a fresh set of strings and any other accessories such as picks, tuner, metronome, guitar strap, or capo.

-You’ll need a case to protect your guitar.
+You’ll want to take proper care of your new investment and that starts with a case.
 An inexpensive cardboard case will provide minimum protection.
 Your best choices are a gig bag, which has the advantages of being soft and lightweight, or a hardshell case, which offers the best protection.
 If you ever plan on flying with your guitar, you’ll probably be required to check it.
 If so, nothing less than a hardshell case will do.

 If you’re interested in guitar lessons, put as much care into choosing your guitar teacher as you do your guitar.
 Use this guide to help you find the teacher who’s right for you.